 Healthcare Centres

-At the Healthcare Centres, doctors, nurses, midwives and psychologist work to serve residents in that neighbourhood or municipality.
+At the Health care Centres, doctors, nurses, midwives and psychologist work to serve residents in that neighbourhood or municipality.

 Ask a Nurse for Help

 Your Healthcare Centre (Heilsugæsla) will connect you to the right resources if you have experienced.
-You can always come or call there during work hours and talk to a nurse, a psychologist or a midwife that gets you the help you need.
+You can always come or call there during work hours and talk to a nurse or a midwife that gets you the help you need.
+You can also make an appointment to speak to a psychologist.
 If you haven’t already, you should register yourself and your family at the nearest healthcare centre and apply for a General Practitioner (GP).
+Outside of the capital area, there is always a doctor on call.
+Here is a map with every healthcare facility in the country so that you can find the one closest to you.

 Website